-Table 2-2 • Scan Failure Causes and Troubleshooting Measures (cont.)
+Table 2-2 - Scan Failure Causes and Troubleshooting Measures (cont.)

+Scan Failure Cause Unable to communicate with CodeAware

+Troubleshooting Measures

-Scan Failure Cause Troubleshooting Measures Unable to communicate with This scan failure can occur when both of these conditions exist: CodeAware Code Insight is running in a proxy-enabled environment.
-The Scan Server is running under its fully qualified domain name.
+This scan failure can occur when both of these conditions exist:

+- Code Insight is running in a proxy-enabled environment. - The Scan Server is running under its fully qualified domain name.

 The Scan Server must call Code Insight Automated Analysis to analyze the codebase files.
 If the time required by Automated Analysis to analyze files exceeds the proxy server "read timeout" limit, the scan fails (even though Automated Analysis might still finish).

-Try either of these methods to resolve this scan-failure issue: If the Core Server and Scan Server are running on the same instance, change the Scan Server hostname to localhost.
-(If you are running Code Insight in SSL mode, ensure that the SSL certificates accommodate the hostname change.)
-If the Core Server and Scan Server are not running on the same instance, try excluding the Scan Server from the proxy by adding its hostname to the http.nonProxyHosts property in the proxy details.
-The Code Insight Installation and Configuration Guide provides information about configuring Code Insight to run in SSL mode or in a proxy-enabled environment.
-No alternative DNS name found This scan failure occurs when all these conditions exist: that matches localhost Code Insight is running in a proxy-enabled environment.
-The Core Server and Scan Server are installed on separate instances.
-Both servers are configured for SSL.
-Try these methods to resolve the scan-failure issue: Ensure that the Secure Site SSL certificate on each instance has been properly configured.
-Try excluding the Scan Server from the proxy by adding its hostname to the http.nonProxyHosts property in the proxy details.
+Try either of these methods to resolve this scan-failure issue:

+- If the Core Server and Scan Server are running on the same instance, change the Scan Server hostname to localhost.
+(If you are running Code Insight in SSL mode, ensure that the SSL certificates accommodate the hostname change.) - If the Core Server and Scan Server are not running on the same instance, try excluding the Scan Server from the proxy by adding its hostname to the http.nonProxyHosts property in the proxy details.